dekarrin/ictiobus/docs/fishi-usage.md

     {SUM}   =   int + int

 Terminals in FISHI CFGs must be token classes that are defined in a Tokens section somewhere else in the spec.
+They do not necessarily need to be lower-case in FISHI, but internally within Ictiobus they will always be represented as a lower-case string, so by convention any letters in them in FISHI CFGs are lower-case.

 Non-Terminals (symbols with at least one rule in the gramamr where it is the head symbol) in FISHI are surrounded with curly braces `{` and `}` to